THE SQUIRE FARM What is on? Information about local shops, restaurants, pubs, places to visit and events in the area

 Bishops Castle Farmers' Market is held on the Third Saturday of every month in the Town Hall and the adjacent Market Square.
 8.30am to 1.30pm.

 First on your list would have to be Ludlow Castle, which is so steeped in history and although mostly ruined, you can still climb up onto the walls and turrets.
-Stokesay Castle is also well worth a visit, not so much a castle as a fortified manor house and Powis Castle at Welshpool is a must.
-For more castles in Wales visit Castles in Wales and of course, just down the road is our own Clun Castle.
+Stokesay Castle is also well worth a visit, not so much a castle as a fortified manor house and Powis Castle at Welshpool is a must and of course, just down the road is our own Clun Castle.
+Go to Visit Wales for more castles and other attractions across the border in Wales.

-Croft Castle and Berrington House are both National Trust properties with gardens, grounds and tea rooms or restaurants.
-Then, for gardens and house there is Hampton Court (the original) just south of Leominster.
+Croft Castle and Berrington Hall are both National Trust properties with gardens, grounds and tea rooms or restaurants.
+Then, for gardens and house there is Hampton Court Castle (the original) just south of Leominster.
+In the cafe here you will find the same glass wall as we have in the wet room in Xidong!
 Hergest Croft Gardens at Kington and other gardens all within easy reach in Herefordshire, Shropshire and Powys.
-Perhaps you want to buy plants for you own garden?
-Then visit The Plant Centre at Bromfield, next door to the Ludlow Food Centre

 Other places to visit are The Space Guard Centre near Knighton and the Judge's Lodgings in Presteigne.